-- your cancer has come back or spread after a type of stem cell transplant that uses your own stem cells (autologous), and - you used the drug brentuximab vedotin before or after your stem cell transplant, or - you received at least 3 kinds of treatment including a stem cell transplant that uses your own stem cells (autologous). - people with head and neck cancer (squamous cell carcinoma). - $\circ~$ OPDIVO may be used when your head and neck cancer: - has come back or spread, and - you have tried chemotherapy that contains platinum and it did not work or is no longer working. - people with bladder cancer (urothelial carcinoma). - $\circ~$ OPDIVO may be used when your bladder cancer: - has spread or grown, and - you have tried chemotherapy that contains platinum, and it did not work or is no longer working. - adults and children 12 years of age and older, with a type of colon or rectal cancer (colorectal cancer). - OPDIVO may be used alone or in combination with ipilimumab when your colon or rectal cancer: - has spread to other parts of the body (metastatic), - is microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR), and
+- your cancer has come back or spread after a type of stem cell transplant that uses your own stem cells (autologous), and - you used the medicine brentuximab vedotin before or after your stem cell transplant, or - you received at least 3 kinds of treatment including a stem cell transplant that uses your own stem cells (autologous).

+people with head and neck cancer (squamous cell carcinoma).

+- OPDIVO may be used when your head and neck cancer: - has come back or spread, and - you have tried chemotherapy that contains platinum and it did not work or is no longer working. - people with cancer of the lining of the urinary tract (urothelial carcinoma). - OPDIVO may be used to help prevent cancer of the urinary tract from coming back after it was removed by surgery. - OPDIVO may be used when your urinary tract cancer has spread or grown (locally advanced or metastatic), and: - you have tried chemotherapy that contains platinum, and it did not work or is no longer working, or

+- your cancer worsened within 12 months of treatment with chemotherapy that contains platinum, either before or after surgery to remove your cancer. - adults and children 12 years of age and older, with a type of colon or rectal cancer (colorectal cancer).

+• OPDIVO may be used alone or in combination with ipilimumab when your colon or rectal cancer:

-- you have tried treatment with a fluoropyrimidine, oxaliplatin, and irinotecan, and it did not work or is no longer working. - people with liver cancer (hepatocellular carcinoma). - OPDIVO may be used alone or in combination with ipilimumab if you have previously received treatment with sorafenib. - people with cancer of the tube that connects your throat to your stomach (esophageal cancer). - OPDIVO may be used when your esophageal cancer: - is a type called squamous cell carcinoma, and - cannot be removed with surgery, and - has come back or spread to other parts of the body after you have received chemotherapy that contains fluoropyrimidine and platinum.
+- has spread to other parts of the body (metastatic), - is microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR), and - you have tried treatment with a fluoropyrimidine, oxaliplatin, and irinotecan, and it did not work or is no longer working. - people with liver cancer (hepatocellular carcinoma). - o OPDIVO may be used in combination with ipilimumab if you have previously received treatment with sorafenib. - people with cancer of the tube that connects your throat to your stomach (esophageal cancer). - OPDIVO may be used to help prevent your esophageal or gastroesophageal junction cancer from coming back when: - your esophageal or gastroesophageal junction cancer has been treated with chemoradiation followed by surgery to completely remove the cancer, but - some cancer cells were still present in the removed tumor or lymph nodes. - OPDIVO may be used when your esophageal cancer: - is a type called squamous cell carcinoma, and - cannot be removed with surgery, and - has come back or spread to other parts of the body after you have received chemotherapy that contains fluoropyrimidine and platinum. - people with cancer of the stomach (gastric cancer), cancer where the esophagus joins the stomach (gastroesophageal junction cancer), and in people with esophageal adenocarcinoma. - OPDIVO may be used in combination with chemotherapy that contains fluoropyrimidine and platinum when your gastric, gastroesophageal junction, or esophageal cancer: - cannot be removed with surgery, or - has spread to other parts of the body.